IAidenI/CTF_WriteUps/TUCTF/Cryptography/Medium - Simple Cipher.md

-## Challenge “Table Encryption” XXX résolutions :
+## Challenge “Simple Cipher” 51 résolutions :

 **Ennoncé :**
 >You can't crack my file!
 I am the exclusive owner of the encryption key!